meshplay/meshplay/docs/_data/notes/node-metrics-collection.md

 When the load test completes, all the queries in the map will be used to query prometheus with the start and end time of the load test (which can be obtained from fortio response) with a computed step values and the results will now be associated with the query and persisted in SaaS.
 Also, do we want to call prometheus for percentile queries?
 Probably NOT, bcoz we are going to be persisting the time series… may be we should
 What if there is a network error or any error during this background process?
-Meshery will retry like 10 times with exponential backoff If failure is permanent, we just persist the board json and let Meshery talk to Prometheus directly?
+Meshplay will retry like 10 times with exponential backoff If failure is permanent, we just persist the board json and let Meshplay talk to Prometheus directly?
 We also need to send the static board json for persistence Right after the data is persisted, we should clear the map entry for the UUID.
 Right after the completion, a new UUID should be generated in the UI.